evgenyneu/evgenii.com/blog/_posts/2015-03-29-testing-activity-in-android-studio-tutorial-part-1.md

 * Create new test configuration and run the tests.
 * Write tests for basic UI interactions in activity.

-Android Studio version 1.3.1 was used in this tutorial.
+This tutorial is updated for Android Studio version 1.5.

 ### I assume you already know